Test properties of some Cohen-Macaulay modules and criteria for local rings via finite vanishing of Ext or Tor: Declarations

+{\bf Authors' contributions:} All the authors have equal contributions on each of the following: Investigation, Methodology, Writing the article and Review.

-Souvik Dey was partly supported by the Charles University Research Center program No.UNCE/24/SCI/022 and a grant GA \v{C}R 23-05148S from the Czech Science Foundation.
-Aniruddha Saha was supported by Senior Research Fellowship (SRF) from UGC, MHRD, Govt.\,of India.
+{\bf Funding:} Dey was partly supported by the Charles University Research Center program No.UNCE/24/SCI/022 and a grant GA \v{C}R 23-05148S from the Czech Science Foundation.
+Saha was supported by Senior Research Fellowship (SRF) from UGC, MHRD, Govt.\,of India.